-Mitchell was more like an animal giving into temptation where as Hal had a certain calmness about him.
+Mitchell was more like an animal giving into temptation, where as Hal had a certain calmness about him.
 The scene where he murders Larry in cold blood is far more disturbing than the Box Tunnel massacre.

 Hal slowly choking him to death whilst saying calmly “this is the real me Larry” is as frightening a moment as any involving any of the main villains in the series.
-What’s even more scary is the way that Hal does it just for fun.
+What’s even more disturbing is the way that Hal does it just for fun.
 At the very least whenever Mitchell killed it was to satisfy his thirst for blood.

 I think it was good that they were able to make Hal and Mitchell such drastically different characters.
 On the surface they seemed very similar.
-Both once the most powerful and dangerous Vampires who become good guys, both were turned in the middle of a battle and both have to deal with Vampires from their past who try to lure them back to their old habits, but really underneath they are polar opposites to one another.
+Both once the most powerful and dangerous Vampires who become good guys, both were turned in the middle of a battle, and both have to deal with Vampires from their past who try to lure them back to their old habits, but really underneath they are polar opposites to one another.